airjoshb/go-to-step-one/site/content/post/being-a-founder-with-crohns.md

 ---
 title: Being a Founder With Crohn’s Disease
 description: >-
-  Being a founder with a chronic disease adds another layer to high-stress startup environment.
-I'm always working to find a way for Crohn's and meaningful work to co-exist.
+  Startup life can be high-stress, having a chronic illness like Crohn's adds another layer of complexity and daily challenges.
 date: 2022-05-24T10:11:19.000Z
 image: founder-sunrise_u0gghc.jpg
 categories: ['entrepreneurship','health, 'Crohn''s']